 Gold has been a reliable store of value because of its scarcity and historically low annual supply growth of only 1-2%/year.
 There has never been a “gold hyperinflation.”
-Indeed, gold has held its value over the centuries, while hundreds of other monies have come and gone.
+Indeed, gold has held its value over the centuries, while hundreds of other stores of value have come and gone.
 However, gold’s supply is not impervious to its demand.
-If, hypothetically, gold went to $100,000/oz tomorrow, we can be sure enormous resources would immediately shift to gold mining, and the miners would find some way, somehow, to accelerate its supply growth, driving its value down.
-There will only ever be 21 million Bitcoin.
+If, hypothetically, gold went to GBP100,000 tomorrow, we can be sure enormous resources would immediately shift to gold mining, and the miners would find some way, somehow, to accelerate its supply growth, driving its value down.
+However, there will only ever be 21 million Bitcoin.
 Bitcoin’s annual supply growth approaches zero over time, is now down to about 1%, on par with the historical annual growth in the supply of gold.
 While far from perfect, gold is Bitcoin’s closest real-world analogy.
 However, the ultimate supply of Bitcoin is fundamentally limited by the design of the protocol itself and cannot be increased regardless of its value or the level of demand.
 Bitcoin is the first store of value in history for which its supply is entirely unaffected by increased demand.
-From this perspective, Bitcoin is better at being gold than gold – it’s even more salable across time.
+From this perspective, Bitcoin is better at being gold than gold – it is even more ‘salable’ across time.

 2) Salability across space, this is why people call it decentralised.

-As we moved beyond traveling by foot and horse, beyond the development of affordable commercial air travel, and then, especially, beyond the internet’s Cambrian-like explosion of network power, gold’s low spatial salability became an acute flaw even the most ardent “goldbugs” miss.
+As we moved beyond traveling by foot and horse, beyond the development of affordable commercial air travel, and then, especially, beyond the internet’s explosion of network power, gold’s low spatial salability became an acute flaw.
 Gold is simply hard to transport and is awkward to hold.
 This is where traditional currency, shines.
 Though traditional currency’s periodic, human-nature-induced hyperinflations made it a huge step backward in terms of salability across time, it was a substantial leap forward in terms of salability across space.

-Bitcoin moves much faster across space than traditional currency, increasing the capacity for long-distance international payments by 500,000 transactions a day, and completing that settlement in about an hour, rather than the current state-of-the-art 3-5 days, or longer, for final international currency settlement.
-Bitcoin’s protocol and network topology renders national borders irrelevant, which is especially empowering to the world’s most vulnerable and unprepared for fiat hyperinflations (think: Zimbabwe, Venezuela, Turkey and Lebanon today).
+Bitcoin moves much faster across space than traditional currency, increasing the capacity for long-distance international payments by 500,000 transactions a day, and completing that settlement in about an hour, rather than the current state-of-the-art 3-5 days, or longer, for final international currency settlement (fintechs in the UK have sorted this with almost instant local transfers).
+Bitcoin’s protocol and network topology renders national borders irrelevant, which is especially empowering to the world’s most vulnerable and unprepared for fiat hyperinflations (think: Zimbabwe, South Africa, Venezuela, Turkey and Lebanon today).

-3) The Difficulty Adjustment, this is what keeps it stable.
+3) The Difficulty Adjustment and Mining, this is what keeps it stable.

 How does the protocol do this?
 Imagine that I tell you that the product of two prime numbers is a certain three-digit